hdt94/ds4a-project/analytics/README.md

 So, you can setup a single root directory of data or setup custom locations.
 All through environment variables.

+In CARTERA dataset, FECHA_CIERRE is a datetime column that is created in dataset reading function by extracting corresponding value from each file name.

 ## Environment

 ### `.env` or `environment`